okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oin-oidc-guide/protocol-level-requirements/index.md

 The standard behavior in identity and access management is to rotate the keys used to sign tokens.
 Okta changes these keys typically four times a year (every 90 days), but that rotation schedule can change without notice.
 Okta automatically rotates the keys for your authorization server on a regular basis.

 Your OIDC client should periodically query the `/keys` endpoint and retrieve the JSON Web Key Set.
 This key set contains the public keys used to verify the signatures of the tokens received from Okta.
-You can cache the keys to improve performance, but be aware that verification will fail when Okta automatically rotates the keys.
+You can cache the keys to improve performance, but be aware that verification fails when Okta automatically rotates the keys.

 For more information, see [key rotation](/docs/concepts/key-rotation/) or the `/keys` [API endpoint](/docs/reference/api/oidc/#keys) for specific details on handling queries and responses.